-What is Unemployment?
+What is unemployment?

 The Unemployment Insurance (UI) program in California provides monetary compensation to unemployed or underemployed workers.
-To receive UI benefits, you must file a claim and meet specified requirements.
+To receive UI benefits, you must first file a claim and then meet specified requirements.
 These eligibility requirements must be met weekly to continue to receive the benefits.

-Reasons to Collect Unemployment in California
+Reasons to collect unemployment in California

 There are several reasons you may be able to collect unemployment in California.
-The general requirement is that you are out of work “through no fault of their own.”
-The most common reasons to collect unemployment are:
+The general requirement an individual must meet is that they are out of work “through no fault of their own.”

-- Layoffs: If your employer has downsized the company, you are eligible for UI benefits.
+If your employer has downsized the company, you are eligible for UI benefits.

-- Firing: If you were fired as a result of being unable to do the job or were not a fit with the company you will most likely be able to receive unemployment insurance.
+If you were fired as a result of being unable to do the job or were not a fit with the company you will most likely be able to receive unemployment insurance.

-- You owe a “material” duty to the employer.
+- You owe a “material” duty* to the employer

-- You substantially breached that duty.
+- You substantially breached that duty

-- Your breach of duty was a wanton or willful act, intentionally violating the duty.
+- Your breach of duty was a wanton or willful act, intentionally violating the duty

-- The breach of duty harmed the employer's business interests.
+- The breach of duty harmed the employer's business interests

 - Unsafe working conditions

-How to Qualify for Unemployment in California?
+How do I qualify for unemployment in California?